OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 | Stratix 10 OFS | PF0-VF1 |
 | Agilex OFS | PF0-VF0 |

 Sections below provide some more information on some blocks in the hardware design block diagram shown above.
-Refer to section 3.1 for more information about `OpenCL Memory Bank Divider` and to section 3.2 for information about `OpenCL Kernel Interface`.
+Refer to section 3.1 for more information about `Memory Bank Divider` and to section 3.2 for information about `Kernel Interface`.

 #### **5.3.1 Platform Interface Modules(PIM)**
 <div id="pim"></div>